icedog55puck/test-1-12/README.md

 ![image](https://github.com/Ken-Chambers/test-1-12/assets/144482284/000453e2-4e3a-4791-a4c6-38aa6bdf400f)

-6. if an error pops up do these npm in the terminal to fix
+6. if an error pops up do these npm in the terminal to fix or if you get the code from a zip and not a clone

 ##ii) npm i

 ##iii) npm install express